muhrizqullah/PostmanTracker/README.md

 ## Behind The Code
 Akbar dan Ubay

-## Technology That We Use
+## Tools
+Visual Studio Code
-Expo React Native and RESTful API
+Expo React Native
+RESTful API

 ## API That We Used
 CekResi by BinderByte